MCDevKit/cmcc-docs/json-templating-engine/cli.md

 - `--scope`: Add a file or directory to the scope.
 Can be used multiple times.
 - `--cache-dir`: Specify the cache directory.
 - `--seed`: Set the seed for the random number generator.
+- `--cache-all`: Enable caching of all function calls to optimize performance when repetitively processing large data sets with consistent operations.
+This flag streamlines workflows by reducing redundant computations and enhancing overall efficiency.

 ## Actions